Renovating Your Bathroom? Budget DIY Ideas

-If you’re bored of your drab, outdated existing bathroom though, don’t panic.
-You don’t have to go ripping out your bath, reorganizing the layout or spending thousands of pounds.
+If you’re bored of your drab, outdated existing bathroom, don’t panic.
+You don’t have to rip out your bath, reorganise the layout or spend thousands of pounds.
 Changes to the flooring or décor can be done on a budget, and without getting in a professional, too.

 You should tile wherever water will reach.
 Around a bath, in a shower enclosure, above the sink and above the toilet are recommended.
 Remove any old tiles, ensure the walls are smooth and you’re good to go.

 - Tile adhesive scraper

 read our full guide on how to tile walls for more information.